davnords/papers/README.md

 # Papers
+I like reading about Deep Learning and Computer Vision.
 Here I simply list the papers I read and that I want to read.
 Inspiration: [here](https://github.com/fregu856/papers).

 ## Taxonomy
 I categorize papers by those I have read and those I have yet to read.